codekandis/phlags/README.md

 ### Instantiation

-You can easily instantiate your flagable in several ways.
+You can easily instantiate your flagable in different ways.

 ```php
 // with the default flag 'Permissions::NONE' (inherited from `FlagableInterface::NONE`)